cyberanqa/tm-crime-mfr/README.md

 # tm-crime-mfr
-Text Mining Project for conceptual metaphor "Crime is a Beast/Virus"
+Text Mining Project for the concept of 'crime'
+LSI, LDA